 Each year, millions of Americans suffer from pain and lose mobility due to joint damage.
 When other treatments have failed to bring relief, it could be time to consider replacing a worn-out joint with a new one.
 Although surgery is not recommended as the first option for treating joint pain, when the pain is severe and disabling, total joint replacement may be the answer.

 In most people, joint pain is caused by osteoarthritis.
 In this common form of arthritis, generally associated with aging, the cartilage cushion that protects bones in a joint breaks down and wears away.
 This allows the bones to rub together, causing pain and loss of motion.
 In most cases, total joint replacement - or arthroplasty - offers pain relief and allows patients to return to their normal activities.

-For more information on our Total Joint Programs contact the Orthopedic Navigator Pam DiPietro, at 215-345-2642 or email@example.com.
+For more information on our Total Joint Replacement programs contact the Orthopedic Navigator Pam DiPietro, at 215.345.2642 or firstname.lastname@example.org.